CebolaLab/scRNA/README.md

 ## 1. Introduction

-This pipeline has been developed by carefully reviewing the literature for current tools and pipelines used in the analysis of 10X Genomics scRNA-seq data.
-This introduction presents an overview of various approaches used to analysis scRNA data, which is followed by the Cebola Lab pipeline.
+This pipeline has been developed by carefully reviewing current tools and best practises used in the analysis of 10X Genomics scRNA-seq data, as of March 2022.
+This Github will first present an overview of various available tools, followed by the Cebola Lab pipeline.
 Resources used are shown in the References at the bottom of this page.

 #### Alignment, demultiplexing and quantification